 The following parentheses are used in the command descriptions to indicate whether a command is necessary or optional and whether a choice has to be made.
-The symbols { }, [], | or ? are not actually used in the programming commands.
+The symbols { }, [], | are not actually used in the programming commands.
 The symbols { }, [] and | are merely used to illustrate the command syntax.

-{ } - Required: The contents of the { } sv ymbol must be used as part of the command, it cannot be omitted.

-[] - Optional: The contents of the [] symbol indicates that the command is optional.
-The use of the contents depends on the test application.

-- Required Choice: This symbol means a choice must be made between the stated command key words.
-For example, "LOW | HIGH" Means a LOW or HIGH choice needs to be made as part of the command.
+{ } - Required: The contents of the { } symbol must be used as part of the command, it cannot be omitted. [] - Optional: The contents of the [] symbol indicates that the command is optional.
+The use of the contents depends on the test application. - Required Choice: This symbol means a choice must be made between the stated command key words.
+For example, "LOW HIGH" Means a LOW or HIGH choice needs to be made as part of the command. ? - Required Choice: The question mark implies the query format of the command.